blenderous/blenderous.github.io/cv.md

 - Like to write a lot of `CSS` to create proper layouts for the page/application
 - Use a `LESS` or `SASS` preprocessor to make `CSS` more re-usable
-- Know to write `media queries` to have a proper layout and structure in tablet and mobile
+- Know how to write `media queries` in order have a proper layout and structure in tablet and mobile
 - Learning to make `CSS` more maintainable and well organized using naming conventions and custom libraries for the commonly used `CSS` utilities

 ### HTML *(level: advanced)*